How Student Work Exemplars Became the Focus for One Network of Schools

 The reaction from school leaders was overwhelmingly positive, Tan says: “The number one feedback we got was, ‘Oh, my goodness, thank you for helping us focus, and thank you for allowing it to be okay that we are not trying to get an A+ in every single thing.'”
 That reaction, she says, confirmed her hypothesis that the singular focus would help ensure the success of the tiered training, implementation, and monitoring that would begin in the fall.

-In part 2 of this profile, to be posted by mid-April 2023, we’ll explore how Tan and her staff trained school leaders and teachers, monitored results, and plan to adjust their approach.
-To get an email as soon as it’s up, subscribe to Follow the Leaders.
+In part 2 of this profile, Aligning Instructional Coaching Across Classrooms, we explore how Tan and her staff trained school leaders and teachers, monitored results, and plan to adjust their approach.

 Taking it Back to Your School